polytrade-finance/lenderpool-v3/README.md

 This command compiles the contract using the Hardhat compiler.
 It will execute the command `npx hardhat compile`, which will compile the contract code, and generate the bytecode and ABI needed to deploy the contract on the Ethereum blockchain.

-### Lint TypeScript
+### Lint JavaScript

 ```
-npm run lint:ts
+npm run lint:js
 ```

-This command runs the ESLint linter on all TypeScript files in the project.
-It will execute the command `npx eslint '**/*.ts'`, which will check all TypeScript files in the project against a set of linting rules and report any errors or warnings.
+This command runs the ESLint linter on all JavaScript files in the project.
+It will execute the command `npx eslint '**/*.js'`, which will check all JavaScript files in the project against a set of linting rules and report any errors or warnings.

-### Lint TypeScript and fix issues
+### Lint Javascript and fix issues

 ```
-npm run lint:ts-fix
+npm run lint:js-fix
 ```

-This command runs the ESLint linter on all TypeScript files in the project and automatically fix any issues it finds.
+This command runs the ESLint linter on all JavaScript files in the project and automatically fix any issues it finds.

 ### Lint Solidity